seinosuke/reversi/README.md

 You can make your original player class by inheriting `Reversi::Player::BasePlayer` and defining `move` method.

 `next_moves` method returns an array of the next moves information.
 A player places a supplied color's disk on specified position, and flips the opponent's disks by using `put_disk` method.
-You can get the current game board state from a `board` variable.
+You can get the current game board state from a `board` variable or `status` method.

  * **Example of Random Player**